General COVID-19 Vaccine and Vaccination Information

 How much will it cost to get tested for COVID-19?

-Testing at NorthShore University HealthSystem will come at no cost to patients.
-Uninsured will be offered free testing and follow up care will be managed through our financial assistance and charity program.
+Testing at NorthShore University HealthSystem will come at no cost to patients with COVID symptoms or exposure.
+Uninsured individuals will be offered free testing and follow up care will be managed through our financial assistance and charity program.
+Patients seeking COVID testing, without symptoms or exposure may be responsible for $165 fee, if it is not covered by their insurance.

 Government regulations require NorthShore to list “cash price” associated with COVID testing as follows: